How to Become a Hospital Administrator - Requirements & Steps

 University of Southern California

 Finally, for experienced professionals, there are executive-level programs available.
 For example, the University of Southern California (USC) offers an executive master of health administration (MHA).
-This program is not 100 percent online, with an on-campus residency required over two, five-day sessions.
+This program is not 100 percent online, with an on-campus residency required over two, four-day sessions.
 Students can graduate in two years or more.
-USC’s Price School was ranked fifth in health policy and management by U.S. News & World Report.
+USC’s Price School was ranked eighth in health policy and management by the U.S. News & World Report.

 To qualify, students must have five years of experience at the mid to senior level.
 Consisting of 36 credits, the curriculum explores courses such as leading people and healthcare organizations; healthcare economics, financing, and reimbursement; health information systems; quality of care concepts; operations management accountability; managing the organization’s financial health; managing risk; managing and improving health; and operational efficiency processes in health care organizations.

-• Accreditation: Western Association of Schools and Colleges (WASC); Commission of Accreditation of Healthcare Management Education (CAHME)
+- Accreditation: WASC Senior College and University Commission (WSCUC); Commission of Accreditation of Healthcare Management Education (CAHME)

 Step 4: Pursue credentialing (timeline varies).